Last updated 1/19/2022

 You can also schedule an appointment at a mobile NYC Vax Bus through the Vax4NYC website.
 The buses will continue to provide walkup vaccinations for all New Yorkers 18 and up in Brooklyn, the Bronx, Manhattan and Queens.
 The full schedule of mobile vaccine locations can be found online here.
 Walk-ups are welcome and you can also book in advance through the Vax4NYC website.

 What documentation do I need to get vaccinated?

 You must provide proof that you are in one of the groups who are eligible to receive the vaccine at this time.
 Because all New Yorkers age 5 and up are now eligible for the vaccine, this generally means that you only need to provide proof of identity.
 Sufficient identification includes a driver’s license, passport, or any legal proof of your date of birth and residency.

 Note that non-NYS residents may be vaccinated if they work or attend school in NYS.

 For individuals under the age of 18, a parent or legal guardian must provide consent for vaccination.
 A parent or legal guardian must provide verbal consent either in person, or by phone, at the time of vaccine appointment.

-Documentation of age is required, and can be a Driver’s license or non-driver ID; Birth certificate issued by a state or local government; Consulate ID; Current U.S passport or valid foreign passport; Permanent resident card; Certificate of Naturalization or Citizenship; Life insurance policy with birthdate; or Marriage certificate with birthdate.
+Documentation of age may be required, and can be a Driver’s license or non-driver ID; Birth certificate issued by a state or local government; Consulate ID; Current U.S passport or valid foreign passport; Permanent resident card; Certificate of Naturalization or Citizenship; Life insurance policy with birthdate; or Marriage certificate with birthdate.

 If you are not a New York resident, you must bring proof that you work or study in New York State.
 Proof of NYS employment can be an employee ID card or badge, a letter from an employer or affiliated organization, or a pay stub.